 Earlier this year, we teamed up with the Sales Management Association (SMA) to conduct a survey on sales territory design.
 More than 100 organizations participated in the survey and provided insights into how they design and plan their sales territories.

 Sales territories have a big impact on the overall success of a company’s overall sales strategy.
-Because sales territories affect each part of the sales plan, they are the foundation of your strategy.
+Because sales territories affect each part of sales performance management (SPM), they are the foundation of your strategy.
 For companies to be successful and drive growth, their territories must be designed fairly and optimized to provide sales reps with equal opportunities.

 1. Companies that struggle with ineffective territory planning suffer from additional sales planning challenges